In this chapter, you will learn how to:

-- Recognize foundational concepts related to culture, identity, appearance, and dress.
+- MLO 6.1 Identify foundational concepts and theories related to subcultures, identity, appearance, and dress.
+[CLO 1]

 Subcultures are social groups, or groups of individuals who share a similar lifestyle, belief system, or other commonalities.
 Some subcultural groups have dress codes whereas others do not.
 Sub, means, underneath or below; therefore, subculture refers to individuals who are a part of a group that is different from the dominant culture or dominant people in a particular part of society (Lennon, Johnson, & Rudd, 2017, pg.
 292).